shanamatthews/static-site-generator/about/index.md

 keywords: [nothing, nothingness]
 ---

-I'm a software engineer and developer advocate who cares about making tools simple and documentation awesome.
+I'm a software engineer and developer advocate, currently at [Sentry](https://sentry.io/) who cares about making tools simple and documentation awesome.

 <!-- I like to think of myself as half developer, half librarian -->

 Fun facts about me:

-- Every version of Windows since 2016 has shipped with code I’ve written
+- Every version of Windows since 2016 has shipped with code I’ve written.
-- I once delayed a Windows 10 major release (every 6 months) because I didn't thoroughly test a code review suggestion 🤗
+- I once delayed a Windows 10 major release (2x/year) because I didn't thoroughly test a code review suggestion 🤗
 - I've only ever worked on products and tools for developers.
-I don't think I could ever build for a non-developer audience at this point lol
+I just don't find myself interested in working on products for folks who aren't engineers.

 ![*It me*](../images/headshot.jpeg)